We are proud to have a fully vaccinated staff. Our practice is taking all COVID precautions. Read more information here

 How is acid reflux treated?

-New York Specialty Clinics creates individualized treatment plans for acid reflux based on the severity and frequency of your symptoms.
+New York Medical Vascular Care creates individualized treatment plans for acid reflux based on the severity and frequency of your symptoms.

 Initially, your provider may suggest lifestyle changes to alleviate the frequency of your reflux, such as:

-• Limiting intake of foods that increase reflux (spicy food, fatty food, caffeine)
+Limiting your intake of foods that increase reflux (spicy food, fatty food, caffeine)

 If lifestyle changes fail to alleviate your symptoms, your provider may recommend over-the-counter or prescription medication to reduce acidity in your stomach, such as antacids or H-2 receptor blockers.

 The multispecialty clinic may also recommend an upper endoscopy to evaluate your esophagus and stomach to confirm or rule out serious damage.
-New York Specialty Clinics schedules regular follow-up appointments to monitor your symptoms and adjust your plan as needed.
+New York Medical Vascular Care schedules regular follow-up appointments to monitor your symptoms and adjust your plan as needed.

-To get relief from your acid reflux, call New York Specialty Clinics, or schedule an appointment online today.
+To relieve your acid reflux, call New York Medical Vascular Care, or schedule an appointment online today.